NFSOR/underground/README.md

-TODO:
+## TODO
-Challenge settings are not functional
+1. Challenge settings are not functional
-Despite gaining REP your rep in rooms is still 100 + User block is not functioning Several stats I suspect not to be real/ user stats not implemented at all (Such as Overall Rank (maybe rep) and avg opposite rep and rank
+2. Despite gaining REP your rep in rooms is still 100 + User block is not functioning
+3. Several stats I suspect not to be real/ user stats not implemented at all (Such as Overall Rank (maybe rep) and avg opposite rep and rank